fredrikb12/fredrikb12/README.md

 ## Hi there, I'm Fredrik

 I am a full stack developer, most familiar with the MERN stack.
-I enjoy solving problems, and am now looking to do so in a team environment!
-Feel free to reach out.

 - 🌱 I’m currently learning more about the React and Node ecosystems.
-- I'm currently learning TypeScript.
 - You can find my latest project at [odinbook.xyz](https://odinbook.xyz)

 ### Languages and Tools